asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/interaction.md

 ### Conclusion

 Fairness is not a one-time assessment but an ongoing process.
 Financial institutions should establish continuous monitoring systems to evaluate the performance of LLMs and ensure they remain fair over time.
 This includes regular audits, user feedback mechanisms, and updating models as new data becomes available.
+In this process, interpretability of the system capabilities appears as the key dynamic in the human-AI interaction.
+Adding interpretability elements such as highlighting word importance or saliency maps can *enable users to more easily identify consistencies and ambiguities across system outputs* {cite}`thieme_interpretability_2020`.
+So, we explored the potentials and limitations of interpretability in more detail: [Interpretability tools for improving fairness and equity](./interpretability.md).

-Actively thinking about involving diverse stakeholders in the development and evaluation of AI systems can provide valuable perspectives on fairness.
+Another important aspect of human-AI interaction in the financial services domain is actively thinking about involving diverse stakeholders in the development and evaluation of AI systems, especially if the system is developed for general public.
 This includes collaborating with regulatory bodies, customer advocacy groups, and internal teams to ensure that the AI systems align with societal values and ethical standards.
+We conducted an expert group meeting with different financial services stakeholders and presented the findings in

 Following the standards and guidelines (e.g. ISO 9241-210:2019, Microsoft Human-AI Interaction), practitioners can inform the design process of fair finance application to ensure that the final product is equitable, accessible, and responsive to the needs of all users.
 Although we only focused on two checklist documents, HCI research produces many useful human-AI interaction guidelines such as [Google's People+AI Guidebook](https://pair.withgoogle.com/guidebook/).